Human Landing System

-Rather than leading the HLS development effort internally, NASA provided a reference design and asked commercial vendors compete to design, develop and deliver a system based on a NASA-produced set of requirements.
+Rather than leading the HLS development effort internally, NASA provided a reference design and asked commercial vendors compete to design, develop and deliver systems based on a NASA-produced set of requirements.
 Each selected vendor is required to deliver two landers: one for an uncrewed test lunar landing, and one to be used as the first Artemis crewed lander.
 NASA started the competition process in 2019 with the Starship HLS selected as the winner in 2021.
-The original timeline called for an uncrewed test flight before a crewed flight in 2024 as part of the Artemis 3 mission but the crewed flight has been delayed to at least 2025.
+The original timeline called for an uncrewed test flight before a crewed flight in 2024 as part of the Artemis III mission, but the crewed flight has been delayed to at least 2025.

 In addition to the initial contract, NASA awarded two rounds of separate contracts in May 2019 and September 2021 on aspects of the HLS to encourage alternative designs, separately from the initial HLS development effort.
 It announced in March 2022 that it was developing new sustainability rules and pursuing both a Starship HLS upgrade and a new competing alternative design that would comply with the rules.
+In May 2023, Blue Origin was selected as the second provider for lunar lander services.

 Reference design

-The Advanced Exploration Lander is a 2018 NASA concept for a three-stage lander, intended to serve as a design reference for the commercial HLS design proposals.
-After departing from the Lunar Gateway in its lunar Near-rectilinear halo orbit (NRHO), a transfer module would take the lander and embarked crew to a low lunar orbit and then separate.
+The Advanced Exploration Lander was a 2018 NASA concept for a three-stage lander, intended to serve as a design reference for the commercial HLS design proposals.
+After departing from the Lunar Gateway in its lunar near-rectilinear halo orbit (NRHO), a transfer module would take the lander and embarked crew to a low lunar orbit and then separate.
 The descent module would then land itself and the ascent module carrying the crew on the lunar surface.
-A crew of up to four could spend up to two weeks on the surface before using ascent module to take them back to the Gateway.
-Each of the three modules would have a mass of approximately 12 to 15 metric tons and would be delivered separately by commercial launchers for integrating at the Gateway.
+A crew of up to four could spend up to two weeks on the surface before using the ascent module to take them back to Gateway.
+Each of the three modules would have a mass of approximately 12 to 15 metric tons and would be delivered separately by commercial launchers for integration at Gateway.
 Both the ascent and transfer modules could be designed to be reusable, with the descent module intended to be left on the lunar surface.

 Preliminary HLS studies

 In December 2018 NASA announced that it was issuing a formal request for proposals as Appendix E of NextSTEP-2 inviting American companies to submit bids for the design and development of new reusable systems allowing astronauts to land on the lunar surface.
-On February 14, 2019, NASA hosted an Industry Forum at NASA HQ to provide an overview of the Human Landing System (HLS) Broad Agency Announcement (BAA).
+On February 14, 2019, NASA hosted an Industry Forum at NASA HQ to provide an overview of the Human Landing System (HLS) Broad Agency Announcement.

-In April 2019 NASA announced a formal request for proposals (RFP) closing on November 15, 2019, for Appendix H of NextSTEP-2 inviting American companies to submit bids for the design and development of the Ascent Element of the Human Landing System (HLS) including the cabin used during landings.
-This was extended to cover an option for an integrated lander - a single vehicle that performs transfer, descent, and ascent.
+In April 2019 NASA announced a formal request for proposals closing on November 15, 2019, for Appendix H of NextSTEP-2 inviting American companies to submit bids for the design and development of the Ascent Element of the Human Landing System (HLS) including the cabin used during landings.
+This was extended to cover an option for an integrated lander—a single vehicle that performs transfer, descent, and ascent.